PyPSA/technology-data/README.md

 It provides a structured way to store, retrieve, and manipulate data related to various technologies used in energy systems, including unit-ful parameters, currency conversions, inflation adjustment, and temporal modelling.

-In the future it will include pre-parsed data from common public data sources such NREL's ATB or DEA's Technology Catalogue.
+The package currently includes a pre-parsed dataset from the DEA's Technology Catalogue focusing on energy storage technologies and a dedicated parser (see [here](docs/examples/dea_storage.md)).
+In the future it will include other common public data sources such NREL's ATB.
-For these datasources it will also include parsers that can be modified to extract data in a custom way.

 The goal of this package is to make energy system modelling easier and more efficient, automating common tasks and transformations to reduce errors and allowing for easier data exchange between models.